JMencius/resumableS3/README.md

 ## How to resume download
-When you use `rs3` to download file, you may encounter bad Internet connection for several chunck during AWS s3 download (such as the example below), but it is totally fine.
+When you use `rs3` to download file, you may encounter bad Internet connection for several chunk during `rs3` download (such as the example below), but it is totally fine.
 ```
 Downloading sectors:  85%|█████████████████████████████████████████████████████████████████████████████████▏              | 36779/43519 [27:27:54<7:41:26,  4.11s/sector]
 An error occurred while downloading chunk 964585062400-964611276799: An error occurred while reading from response stream: ('Connection broken: IncompleteRead(18505070 bytes read, 7709330 more expected)', IncompleteRead(18505070 bytes read, 7709330 more expected))